abel-bernabeu/facecompressor/README.md

 The purpose of this experiment is to confirm that we have understood the architecture, and confirm that we can extract features and use them for reconstructing the original image.

-The decoder includes an operator the paper authors call "subpixel", consisting on a regular convolution (as opposed to transposed) followind by a pixel shuffle.
+The decoder includes an operator the paper authors call "subpixel", consisting on a regular convolution (as opposed to transposed) followed by a pixel shuffle.
 The paper authors claim that their "subpixel" operator is a better upsampler than transposed convolution.
 It is clamed that subpixel operations do not suffer from the checker board artifacts produced by the kernel overlaps on transposed convolutions (see